xrdocs/ncs5500/_tutorials/introducing-nc57-mod-s-lc.md

 NC57-MOD-S is a modular line card available only in Base version.
 It is based on a single Jericho2 ASIC.
 It is the successor of the NC5500 modular Line card (NC55-MOD-S).
 It offers a mix of fixed port and two slots for modular port adapters (MPAs).
 The Fixed ports includes 2xQSFP56-DD 100/200/400G ports and 8xSFP56 offering 10/25/50G.
 The MPA slots have a maximum throughput of 800G each.

-`Note: 1G ports are not supported on the NC57-MOD line card`
+`Note: 1G port speed are not supported on the NC57-MOD line card on fixed or MPA based SFP ports`

 _placeholder for line card image with port displays_